lectroidmarc/rocket-tracker/README.md

 ##### The Client App

-The client app in this case is a web app.
-Built using [Polymer](https://www.polymer-project.org/1.0/) it connects to Firebase and displays the location data in near real time and allows the user to open the rocket's location in a mapping app.
+The client app is what the user uses to see the location of their rocket.
+It connects to Firebase and displays the location data in (near) real time and allows the user to open the rocket's location in a mapping app.
+Client web app code is located in the [gh-pages branch](../../tree/gh-pages) and can be seen at https://lectroidmarc.github.io/rocket-tracker/.

 ##### Dumb Relays (optional)